 This view displays a table with all the allowed processes that are intercepted by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp. - Matching Blocked rules

-This view displays a table with all the processes that are allowed with the Auto Elevation feature by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp. - Raw data
+This view displays a table with all the processes that are allowed with the Auto Elevation feature by the Application Control module and the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status, and Timestamp.

-This view displays a table with all the processes that are intercepted by the Application Control module with the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status and Timestamp.
+This view displays a table with all the processes (unstacked) that are intercepted by the Application Control module with the following details: Process Name, Number of Executions, Publisher, Software Name, Version, MD5, Status, Deny file permissions, Elevated, and Timestamp.
 The data in this view updates in real-time and requires a short timeframe selection due to the 10,000-entry limitation of our database.
 We recommend a timeframe of hours/minutes.

 You can Allow or Block one or multiple processes by selecting them from the Full Logging or Raw Data views.
 Clicking on the Number of Executions will redirect you to the process details where you can see the Process Name, the Software Name, the Publisher, the MD5, the Hostname of the computer, the Username, the Version, the Intercepted time, the Group Policy applying to the computer and the Status.